Civil Society in Action for Human Rights:

 - Provide more effective contributions to existing UN human rights mechanisms about the human rights situation in their countries and lobby with permanent Missions to the UN for the advancement of their issues;

 - Implement advocacy activities and increase their cooperation with other national civil society organizations.

-The program is scheduled to take place over a three-year period between 2013 and 2015 and consists of two components: capacity-building sessions and advocacy activities.
+The program consists of two components: capacity-building sessions and advocacy activities.

 Component I: Capacity-building sessions